-Beginning in Autumn 2019, the Monteverdi Choir and English Baroque Soloists, led by John Eliot Gardiner, toured a programme of choral masterpieces across Europe and South America.
+In Autumn 2019, the Monteverdi Choir and English Baroque Soloists, led by John Eliot Gardiner, toured a programme of choral masterpieces across Europe and South America.
+This project saw the Monteverdi ensembles perform their inaugural concerts in Russia, Slovakia, Brazil, Uruguay, Argentina and Chile.
+Click here for more info.

 “Gardiner was with us: The legendary British conductor performed in Russia for the first time… the choir performed incredibly dynamically and expressively.”